mramshaw/Alexa-Stuff/README.md

 __tl;dr__ Information is contextual and nuanced, and relying verbatim on either of these devices is problematic.
 Note that the article is slightly dated, being from ___2017___.

+As of the time of this writing (April 2019) Amazon is apparently leading Google with 15,000+ skills, but as the Google Assistant features a completely different integration model and marketplace this is probably not significant.
+[Google actively curates its content, so that it's actions do not need to be actively installed - unlike Alexa skills, which need to be individually ___enabled___.]

-There are extrinsic factors as well; Alexa can tie into the whole Amazon buying experience (as in: "Alexa, where are my shipments?") while Google can integrate with the entire Google platform (as in: "What's on my calendar?" - which ties into Google Calendar).
+There are extrinsic factors as well; Alexa can tie into the whole Amazon buying experience (as in: "Alexa, where are my shipments?") - and for entertainment purposes can also tie into Amazon Prime - while Google can integrate with the entire Google platform (as in: "What's on my calendar?" - which ties into Google Calendar).

 To see available Google Actions, check out: